ClearboxSystems/NodeJsMaven/README.md

 In this example, you would need to set up a directory called websrc/ts which contains a copy of the typescript compiler calles tsc-0.8.2.js along with its lid.d.ts file.

+As of version 1.1 closure compiler is supported as a task, so this can allow for GCC based minification to occur in your build instead of javascript based solutions such as uglifyjs up yui.